UniversalViewer/uv-app-starter/README.md

  - Rename the repo, e.g. "my-portfolio"

- - Clone the repo to your desktop.
+ - Clone the repo to your desktop

+ - Run `npm install`

- - Check out the `gh-pages` branch.
+ - Check out the `gh-pages` branch

  - Organise your files and folders in `/content` using the [biiif conventions](https://github.com/edsilv/biiif/#examples)